 I am a guy, and well, me and my girlfriend want sex, but she says she wants me to not use a condom so I can get the real feeling.
 But, I don't want a child at my age and at this point.
 How can I tell her that I want to use condoms?

-While many people who use condoms have healthy sexual relationships, men sometimes report that wearing a condom during sex diminishes sensation.
-However, using a dab of lube inside and outside of the condom can help.
-Some men report using a condom slows down their urge to orgasm, making intercourse last longer.
-Condoms are widely available in every size, shape, texture, thickness, and color, making condoms a fun addition to sex, rather than a burden.
+While many people who use condoms have healthy sexual relationships, those assigned male at birth sometimes report that wearing a condom during sex diminishes sensation.
+However, using a dab of lube inside and outside of the condom can help when it comes to increasing sensation.
+In addition, while some report that using a condom slows down their urge to orgasm, it could also make sex last longer, which can be fun for you and your girlfriend!

 When it comes to pregnancy prevention and sexually transmitted infection (STI) protection, condoms are a great option.
 To make them more appealing, you could try different sizes, shapes, textures, thicknesses, and colors to find the kind that suits you both.
 You could also try shopping for them together to see if there are condoms that you both like.
 There’s also the option of using an internal (female) condom.
 Are you and your girlfriend monogamous?
 Have you both tested negative for STIs since getting together?
 If you have, then you may consider other non-barrier birth control methods if you both feel comfortable with the idea.
 That being said, if you choose to go that route, routinely getting tested for STIs together can ensure that using a non-barrier method of contraception doesn't increase your risk of STI transmission.
 You and your girlfriend can research the advantages and disadvantages of different methods to determine which one best meets your needs.
 The Go Ask Alice!
 Sexual Health & Reproductive Health archives have a lot of great information about safer sex and contraception.